vyos/vyos-documentation/docs/configuration/interfaces/wireless.rst

 .. cfgcmd:: set interfaces wireless <interface> reduce-transmit-power <number>

-  Add Power Constraint element to Beacon and Probe Response frames.
+  Adds the Power Constraint information element to Beacon and Probe Response frames.

-  This option adds Power Constraint element when applicable and Country element is added.
-Power Constraint element is required by Transmit Power Control.
+  This option adds the Power Constraint information element when applicable and the Country information element is configured.
+The Power Constraint element is required by Transmit Power Control.

   Valid values are 0..255.